Employee and Dependent Tuition Program

 All regular full-time and part-time benefit eligible employees may receive a tuition discount (full or pro-rated) for spouses and dependent children to attend regular classes at Dunwoody.
 Please note that all student government, laboratory, laptop, and/or user fees are to be paid by the student.
 Employees may only have one dependent receiving a tuition reduction or waiver per semester.
-This benefit will apply towards the completion of one program only.
+This benefit will apply towards the completion of one A.A.S and associated bachelor's completion program or one Bachelor's program only.

 Please note that additional conditions apply, as indicated below:

 - Full-time employees and Part-Time benefit eligible employees will receive a tuition discount for dependent children and spouses of:

 - 2nd year of employment and beyond = 100%

 - The tuition benefit also applies to the dependent children and spouses of employees who pass away, retire, or become disabled while employed by Dunwoody.
 This tuition benefit is null and void two years following death, retirement or disability.

 - Termination of employment during the term will remove eligibility for the benefit.
 Charges and the tuition discount will be prorated for that term in accordance with Dunwoody’s refund policy.

 - The student must complete a FAFSA to determine their state and federal tuition aid grant eligibility.
 A student who receives federal and/or state grant funding will have the tuition discounts reduced by the amount of such federal and/or state grant funding.